Toorak all-electric house renovation

 Vertical Linear Panel

 The house renovation opened up a large LDK area of 55m2 involving structural work.
-Despite the large area, only two hydronic appliances were needed to heat and cool this space:
+Two large hydronic wall-mounted appliances were chosen to heat and cool this space:

 The owners were keen for the radiator panel to be as invisible as possible.